arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl2/content.md

    }
 ```

-Once we have added these functions, our interface will be created.
-Then, we need to go back to the main tab of the `lvgl_interaction.ino` sketch to finish the programming of the interface.

-## 4. Add the Mouse and Keyboard receivers

-To finish the sketch we need to define the RPC calls from the M4, to do so, in the `lvgl_interaction.ino` tab, after the `loop()` function, we need to add:
+To finish the sketch you'll need to define the RPC calls from the M4, to do so, in the `lvgl_interaction.ino` tab, after the `loop()` function, you need to add:

-The **USB keyboard** callback `onKey` that will check if the Text area is focused, if so it will add the character from the key that has been pressed
+The **USB keyboard** callback `onKey` that will check if the Text area is focused, if so it will add the character from the key that has been pressed.

 ```cpp
    //Keyboard callback, in case the Text area is focused (mouse clicked in it) it can bypass the input to it void onKey(char ch) {